vandhana-16/BrainNet-AI/README.md

 - 15.5 percentage point gap proves SCC outperforms softmax confidence

 > For research use only.
 Not a clinical diagnostic tool.

+## Live Demo
+Deployed on Google Colab + ngrok.
+Run the notebook to start the server.

+## How to Run
+1. Open Google Colab
+2. Mount Google Drive
+3. Run all cells in order
+4. Open the ngrok URL printed at the end